dreamcatcher-tech/network/Inbox/2023-02-03 1621 expansion plans.md

 Blockchain them, so instant value hit.
 Use the pubco stock to acquire more.
 Use revenues from these businesses to fortify share price.

+## OpenIT
+Make an IT company that offers open service models.

+## Enabling autoated markets
+Using tech to make bespoke software that can connect to other pieces of software to form a marketplace for automated trade, then take a portion of that marketplace.